Bonar Law: Business career

 At Kidston & Sons, Law received a nominal salary, on the understanding that he would gain a "commercial education" from working there that would serve him well as a businessman.
 In 1885 the Kidston brothers decided to retire, and agreed to merge the firm with the Clydesdale Bank.

 The merger would have left Law without a job and with poor career-prospects, but the retiring brothers found him a job with William Jacks, an iron merchant who had started pursuing a parliamentary career.
 The Kidston brothers lent Law the money to buy a partnership in Jacks' firm, and with Jacks himself no longer playing an active part in the company, Law effectively became the managing partner.
 Working long hours (and insisting that his employees did likewise), Law turned the firm into one of the most profitable iron merchants in the Glaswegian and Scottish markets.

 During this period Law became a "self-improver"; despite his lack of formal university education, Law sought to test his intellect, attending lectures given at Glasgow University and joining the Glasgow Parliamentary Debating Association, which adhered as closely as possible to the layout of the real Parliament of the United Kingdom.
-This undoubtedly helped Law hone the skills that served him so well in the political arena.
+This helped Law hone the skills that served him so well in the political arena.

 By the time he was thirty, Law had established himself as a successful businessman.
 He had time to devote to more leisurely pursuits.
 He remained an avid chess player, whom Andrew Harley called "a strong player, touching first-class amateur level, which he had attained by practice at the Glasgow Club in earlier days".
 Law also worked with the Parliamentary Debating Association, and took up golf, tennis and walking.
 In 1888 he moved out of the Kidston household and set up his own home at Seabank, with his sister Mary (who had earlier come over from Canada) acting as the housekeeper.